jayanththalla/Spotify-frontend-page/README.md

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling the page, including Flexbox and media queries for responsive design.

-## 📸 Screenshots

-Add some screenshots here to showcase different parts of your Spotify frontend page.

 ## 🚀 Getting Started